WillPower3309/kde-config/README.md

 ## Application Theming

+### Colors ###
+The top panel is set to change it's color based off of the titlebar color of the application thats maximized (even if the titlebars aren't displayed like in our case).
+This means we need a color scheme for each application we're using, and this is accomplished by having window rules set a color scheme for each applciation that doesnt look right with the top panel matching the default qt theme titlebar color.
+1. Install all the color schemes located in `color-schemes` via kde's system settings.
+Alternatively, copy / symlink them to the `~/.kde4/share/apps/color-schemes` folder
+2. In system settings, under Window Management -> Window Rules, import all of the rules located in the `window-rules` folder

 ### Firefox ###
 1. Copy the `firefox-css/chrome` folder into your Firefox profile directory.
 To find your profile directory, go to about:support.
 Alternatively, you can symlink your chrome folder instead of copying
 2. In about:config Set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true` (default is false).